-You have a duty to accommodate the needs of disabled employees and customers as long as the accommodations don’t place undue burdens on your business.
+As a business owner, you’re responsible for accommodating the needs of disabled employees and customers as long as the accommodations don’t place undue burdens on your business.
 That includes the duty to accommodate service animals of employees and customers who need them.
-These classifications can be murky and confusing at times, but in most cases, it’s relatively easy to accommodate service animals.
+These classifications can be a little confusing at times, but in most cases, it’s relatively easy to accommodate service animals.

-The laws regarding service animals in the workplace vary depending on the province or city.
-However, federal human rights codes prohibit discrimination based on disability, and not allowing a service animal to enter your premise is typically considered a discriminatory act.
-As a general rule of thumb, if an individual is allowed to enter a public place, her service dog is allowed to come along.
+Local laws about service animals in the workplace vary by province and city.
+However, Canada’s federal Human Rights Act prohibits discrimination based on disability, and not allowing a service animal to enter your premises is typically considered a discriminatory act.
+As a general rule of thumb, if an individual is allowed to enter a public place, their service dog is allowed to come along.

 While the general rule about service animals in the workplace applies in most instances, there are some exceptions.
 For example, if you run a food manufacturing facility, you can legally ban service dogs in many cases.
-However, the same is not true of dining establishments.
-If you own a cafe, a restaurant or a bar, you almost always need to open the door to customers and employees with service animals.
-Before you turn away a service animal, however, you may want to check with a disability law expert in your area.
-Barring an animal that should be allowed can result in fines or lawsuits.
-For example, under the Blind Person’s Rights Act, business owners may face a $5,000 fine for turning away service animals.
+If you own a cafe, a restaurant or a bar, though, you almost always need to open the door to customers and employees with service animals.
+Barring an animal can even result in fines or lawsuits.
+For example, under Ontario’s Blind Person’s Rights Act, business owners may face a $5,000 fine for turning away service animals.
 Checking with a disability law expert in your province or territory can provide you with the specifics you need to make wise decisions.

-In some cases, the service animal that helps one person may induce an allergic reaction in another person.
-In most cases, when a service animal enters your place of business with a customer, the animal isn’t on the premises long enough to trigger an allergic reaction.
+In some cases, the service animal that helps one person may induce an allergic reaction in someone else.
+In most cases, when a service animal enters your place of business with a customer, the animal isn’t on the premises long enough to cause an issue.
 If you have an employee who is especially susceptible, you may want to vacuum or wet mop to remove hair and dander after the animal has left.
 If you are trying to juggle the needs of an employee who needs a service animal with an employee who has allergies, put some space between these individuals.
-According to a study commissioned by a Canadian airline, placing service animals and allergy-prone flyers at least five rows apart tends to be effective.
-Try to create a similar buffer in your office.
-Additionally, clean the filters in your HVAC system regularly, put a HEPA filter in the office vacuum and keep the air as clean as possible.
+Additionally, clean the filters in your HVAC system regularly, add a HEPA filter to the office vacuum cleaner, and keep the air as clean as possible.